Gustave A. Sedon

-Gustave A. Sedon (1820- April 5, 1893) was a noted carpenter and craftsman in nineteenth century Roanoke, Virginia.
-He is noted for his work in various public buildings, plantation homes, and university structures.
-"He didn't build buildings, he ornamented them.
-He put the woodwork on Pleasant Grove, he carved the columns, he put the woodwork on West Dormitory at Hollins and a number of other places."
+Gustave A. Sedon (c.
+1820 – April 5, 1893), also known as Gustavus Sedon, was a carpenter and craftsman in nineteenth century Roanoke, Virginia.
+He is noted for his work on various public buildings, plantation homes, and university structures.
+Sedon is known primarily for his ornamental work on buildings, many of which are now listed on the National Register of Historic Places.

 Early life

-He was born in Mecklenburg-Vorpommern, Germany in 1820, and as a young man immigrated to the United States.
+Sedon was born in Mecklenburg-Vorpommern, Germany in about 1820, and as a young man immigrated to the United States.
 According to family lore, Sedon walked from his port of entry in Baltimore, Maryland, to Salem, Virginia, probably along the Great Wagon Road.
 He married Catherine Statler Sedon (1819 - 1900) of Salem, Virginia, daughter of Abraham Statler (1792 - 1853).